-We use play therapy and talk therapy to help young and older kids manage big emotions and behaviors like anxiety, sadness, fears, tantrums, aggression, school and social issues and feelings related to divorce.
+We use Play Therapy and Talk Therapy counseling to help kids manage big emotions and behaviors like anxiety, sadness, fears, tantrums, aggression, school and social issues and feelings related to divorce.

 Our mission is to help children and families with difficult life situations.